 Channel Assembly

-The final system gathering by the distributor from equipment provided by the manufacturer and from things shipped directly to the assembler in the computer industry is known as Channel Assembly.
+In the computer industry, the final system gathering by the distributor from equipment provided by the manufacturer and from things shipped directly to the assembler is called Channel Assembly.

 Cluster